Franciscan Volunteer Ministry (FVM)

 Volunteers live in community with other volunteers at the placement sites.

-At least four retreats a year, including Orientation.
+Four retreats a year.
 Ongoing, hands-on training at each site.

 P.O.
 Box 29276